 Many people think that they can simply replace the catalytic converter and pass the emissions inspection.
 If the problem is the catalytic converter, of course this would be the right solution.
 But, in many cases, a new catalytic converter will simply "mask" an underlying problem with the air/fuel ratio, ignition system, or some other problem with the engine.
 A catalytic converter should only be replaced if it is operating inefficiently or not at all.
 There are tests that can be performed on a catalytic converter to determine whether or not it needs to be replaced.

 Fuel Evaporative System

 About 20% of hydrocarbon emissions emitted by a vehicle can be caused by the evaporation of fuel.
 The fuel evaporative system is designed to hold the hydrocarbon vapors and introduce them into the engine to be burned.
 A vapor line running from the fuel tank and carburetor (if equipped) transports fuel vapors to an evaporative canister (or charcoal canister).
 The hydrocarbon molecules attach themselves to the charcoal contained in the canister.
 When the engine is started (or shortly thereafter), the vapors are drawn from the canister and pulled into the engine to be burned along with the air/fuel mixture.
 Gas caps are also part of the fuel evaporative system.
 They prevent pressurized vapors from exiting the fuel tank through the filler neck.
-The gas cap pressure test is used to verify the condition of the gas cap.

 Some related parts of a fuel evaporative system can include, but are not limited to: a charcoal canister, vapor hose, purge hose, purge solenoid, gas cap, and vapor-liquid separator.